alemart/surgescript/README.md

 ##### How do I embed SurgeScript into my project?

 SurgeScript is available as a library.
-If you're a C developer, you may embed SurgeScript into your project by studying the *main.c* file (located in the *src/* folder).
-The steps are:
+If you're a C/C++ developer, you may embed SurgeScript into your project by studying file *main.c* (located in *src/*).
+The steps are as follows:

 1. Create a SurgeScript Virtual Machine (VM).
 2. Insert the scripts you want into the VM (let it compile the scripts).